 One of the best things about this restaurant is that they have the old school tunes blaring.
 It’s a great place to start your night out!

 We were craving Thai food one night, and stumbled upon this one.
 We took a chance because it was highly rated on Seamless and had a lot of the same options you get at home.

 We weren’t expecting too much to be honest, because we’d been let down with Asian food in the past, but let me tell you, MY GOD!
-We get the Thai green curry with a side of edamame and peanut sauce (so good!) – it works out at about $20 including tip and delivery (which is amazing for NYC).
+We get the Thai green curry or Drunken Noodles with a side of edamame and peanut sauce (so good!) – it works out at about $20 including tip and delivery (which is good for NYC).
 Check them out here.

-Ruby’s is our favourite restaurant by far.
+Ruby’s is one of our favourite restaurants in NYC.
 And no, they’re not serving up kangaroo and crocodile; it’s Aussie-owned is all.

-They’ve burgers, salads, and pasta dishes, but Carly’s absolute favourite is their Ricotta Hotcakes with banana, Nutella and honeycomb butter.
-According to her, the BEST she’s had, and that girl is a pancake aficianado.
+They’ve burgers, salads, and pasta dishes (which are delish), but Carly’s absolute favourite is their Ricotta Hotcakes with banana, Nutella and honeycomb butter.
+According to her, the BEST she’s had, and that girl is a pancake aficionado.

 Their sweet potatoes are my favourite; worth the trip for these alone.
 Check out the full menu here, mate.

 Another Aussie-owned spot, Bluestone Lane has some of the nicest coffee we’ve had and one of the nicest sandwiches, if not the nicest (Carly’s Edit: Defo the NICEST!).

 The B.L.A.T.E (Bacon, Lettuce, Avocado, Tomato and Egg) sandwich is so, so good.
 It’s got fresh greens and this amazing garlic aioli on it too.
 It’s the business.
 If you’ve ever had a Brunch Burger from Bang Bang Cafe in Dublin, it’s similar.
 Here’s their menu.